Please click here: to make a ZOOM VIDEO or PHONE APPOINTMENT to discuss next steps before filing a report.

-Students who feel their rights as a student have been violated by an instructor or staff member should first attempt in good faith to resolve the matter with the source of the complaint.
-If the student is dissatisfied with the outcome of this meeting, they may take their complaint to a Department Chair or Administrator for further review by a third party.
-If a resolution is not reached at this level, the student may file a formal grievance with the appropriate Dean/Supervising Administrator.
-For support and advice on the complaint/grievance process, a student may consult an Ombudsperson in the Student Affairs Office on either the Santa Rosa or Petaluma Campus.
-For Santa Rosa, call (707) 527-4424; for Petaluma, (707) 778-3637.
-For the complete procedure, see www.santarosa.edu/polman/8stuserv/8.2.2P.pdf.
-The procedure is the same for complaints about academic matters including grades and curriculum.
-The student should begin by first talking to the instructor to attempt resolution.
-If this is unsuccessful, the student may then proceed with the steps as listed above.
-The appropriate path is faculty member, Department Chair, area Dean and finally, Vice President, Academic Affairs.
+Students who feel their rights as a student have been violated by an instructor or staff member should first attempt in good faith to resolve the matter with the source of the complaint, prior to filing a report.
+If the student is dissatisfied with the outcome of this meeting, they may take their complaint to a Department Chair or program coordinator/director for further review by a third party, and then file the report.
+If a resolution is not reached at this level, the student may continue with a formal grievance to be addressed by the appropriate Dean/Supervising Administrator.

 Student appeals relating to Financial Aid decisions, rules and regulations should contact the Student Financial Services office in order to initiate the Financial Aid appeal process which follows established guidelines.
 The phone number is (707) 527-4471.